 The Awards Committee is comprised of:

-The Scholarship Sub-Committee is responsible for developing scholarship opportunities for Penn-Del AER members who live or work in Pennsylvania or Delaware and who are enrolled in university personnel preparation programs in a related field of study that addresses the educational and rehabilitation needs of persons with visual impairments.
+The Scholarship Sub-Committee is responsible for developing scholarship opportunities for Penn-Del AER members who are enrolled in university personnel preparation programs in a related field of study that addresses the educational and rehabilitation needs of persons with visual impairments.

 Section 10.2.
 Board Liaisons/Special Committees